Figure 1. Addition reactions involving Grignard reagent.

 The Grignard reagents provide useful short cuts for making various compounds which would otherwise have to be built up in several stages.
 They are particularly valuable in synthesizing the secondary and tertiary alcohols, and also some ketones which are not directly available from natural sources.

 The Grignard reaction is important commercially in the production of chlorosilanes – intermediates used in the manufacture of silicones.
-This picture shows vessels in which chlorosilanes are made by this process.
+Figure 1 shows vessels in which chlorosilanes are made by this process.